Strayker-Software/Binder/.github/ISSUE_TEMPLATE/refactor_request.md

 ### Reason of refactoring

-_improve the design, structure and implementation of software or improves code readability and reduces complexities or else_
+_improve the design, structure and implementation of software or improve code readability and reduces complexitiy etc._